rfongls/HCAT-CODESET-APP/project-proposal.md

 ## Project Summary

-Silhouette LLC will develop a modular, Excel-driven Codeset Automation App.
-The application allows healthcare clients to upload custom Excel mapping sheets, dynamically render UI based on tab structure, preserve formulas, support dropdown selection, and export modified files.
+Silhouette LLC will develop a modular, Excel-driven Codeset Management Platform.
+The application enables healthcare clients to upload and manage custom codesets, dynamically render tab-specific UI logic, preserve formulas, and export validated files.
+Built with Streamlit and Flask, the system is designed for long-term maintainability and integration with vendor workflows.

-The system is built on Python using Streamlit and Flask, with structured logic components and documentation to support Codex-driven automation.

-Additionally, Phase 2 of the project introduces Git integration, automated ticketing, and secure Single Sign-On (SSO) authentication for clients interacting with the hosted codeset repository.
+Phase 2 of the project includes shared Git repository integration via Azure DevOps (ADO), automatic ticket creation in Azure Boards, secure Single Sign-On (SSO) authentication, and full audit tracking.
+The proposal also includes structured client-side training to ensure smooth onboarding and adoption.

 ---